 Keep Jurisdictional Agencies up to date on invasive species issues and work with them to develop controls designed to prevent spread resulting from fire management activities.

 Fulfill interagency reporting requirements as directed in the AIMG and provide AICC with final fire reports for archiving and distribution to the affected Jurisdictional Agencies as described in Clause 52.b.4).
-Submit fire acreage and perimeter data for display on the AICC website using AWFCG Geographic Information System (GIS) Committee protocols.
+Submit fire acreage and perimeter data using AWFCG Geographic Information System (GIS) Committee protocols.
 Perimeters will be submitted for fires that escape initial attack in Full and Critical Management Option areas, and for all fires ten acres or greater.
 Submissions will include periodic acreage and perimeters for ongoing incidents as negotiated with the Jurisdictional Agency, and a final acreage and fire perimeter dataset for inclusion with the final fire report and the GIS Fire History dataset.
 Collaborate with Jurisdictional Agencies to acquire and validate data.

-Provide fire surveillance updates including latest perimeter maps for ongoing fires as negotiated (i.e. every five days or defined within WFDSS) with the Jurisdictional Agencies.
+Provide periodic fire surveillance updates including latest perimeter maps for ongoing fires on a schedule negotiated with Jurisdictional Agencies or as defined within WFDSS.

 Provide Jurisdictional Agencies with updated information on infrastructure and other sites collected during fire management actions in order to help ensure that the Alaska Known Sites Database is current.
 (See Clause 52.b.2).